CENTRAL EUROPE & GREECE

 1925

-Built in 1925 specifically for passengers on the Orient Express — the legendary train stopped at Zagreb station next door, and the Esplanade was designed to give travellers a reason to break their journey.
-The Art Deco interiors, the ballroom, and the Zinfandel's restaurant (named after the grape variety that originated in Croatia, not California) all reflect the ambition of a hotel built for an international clientele.
-208 rooms.
+Built in 1925 specifically for passengers disembarking the Orient Express, the legendary train stopped at Zagreb's station next door, and the Esplanade was designed to give travellers a reason to break their journey rather than simply pass through.
+The Art Deco interiors, the grand ballroom, and the Zinfandel restaurant (named for the grape variety that originated in Croatia, whatever California might claim) all reflect the ambition of a hotel built explicitly for an international clientele passing through on the world's most storied railway.
+208 rooms, and a lobby that still feels faintly like a departure lounge for somewhere much more glamorous than wherever you're actually headed.